itsme2417/PolyMind/README.md

 - `max_seq_len`: The maximum context length.
 - `reserve_space`: Reserves an amount of tokens equivalent to max_new_tokens in the context if set to true.
 - `LLM_parameters`: Should be self explanatory, parameters will be overriden by known working ones for now.
-- `Enabled_features, image_input, image_generation`: URIs for llama.cpp running a multimodal model and comfyui respectively.
+- `Enabled_features, image_input, image_generation`, `wolframalpha`: URIs for llama.cpp running a multimodal model, comfyui and the app_id for wolfram alpha respectively.

 ## Donations